An iconic slipper that has been used by pro climbers for over two decades.

 A workhorse that has become popular with speed climbers and gym rats.

-Slipper style climbing shoes were first introduced to the world in 1984 with the creation of the La Sportiva Ballerina.
-The purpose was simple, provide the ultimate comfort shoe for a day of playing at the crag.
-Since then, plenty of other climbing shoe manufacturers have joined the party and added slip-on climbing shoes to their ever-growing line-up.
+Slipper style climbing shoes were first introduced to the world in 1984 with the realise of the La Sportiva Ballerina and the Boreal Ninja.
+The purpose of these shoe was simple, provide unrivalled comfort with easy on, easy off access.
+Since then, plenty of other climbing shoe brands have joined the party, and added slip-on climbing shoes to their ever-growing line-up.

-In this article, we are going to have a look at some of the best slipper climbing shoes available and what each model is best suited for.
+Here, we are going to share some of the best slipper climbing shoes we have tried, tested and researched.
+We will share, what we think, are the strengths of each model as well as let you know what we think each model is best suited for.

 Scarpa Instinct SR